gpstar81/GPStar-proton-pack/FAQ.md

 **Q: I have some cool ideas, can you add some custom bits in the code for me?**

 **A:** Feel free to use the discussion section of this repository to talk about them.
-Anybody can contribute modifications or enchancements back to this repository.
+Anybody can contribute modifications or enhancements back to this repository.

 **Q: Help, I fried my stock equipment or components!**